Getting Started

 We recommend using either TOML or YAML.

-JSON is fine for auto generated configurations but is not the easiest format for a human to read and write.
+JSON is suitable for auto-generated configurations but is not the easiest format for humans to read and write.

-HCL can be interesting if you already use a tool from the Hashicorp stack otherwise that’s yet another format to learn.
+HCL can be useful if you already use a tool from the Hashicorp stack; otherwise, it’s another format to learn.

-You can use any other editor that recognise the JSON schema.
-The same JSON schema can be used for JSON, TOML and YAML file formats.
+You can use any other editor that recognizes the JSON schema.
+The same JSON schema can be used for JSON, TOML, and YAML file formats.

 TOML

-In Visual Studio Code, you need to install an extension that supports completion and syntax validation using a JSON schema.
+In Visual Studio Code, install an extension that supports completion and syntax validation using a JSON schema.

-For example you can install the Even Better TOML extension:
+For example, install the Even Better TOML extension:

 TOML extension TOML extension